Paralympic Games

-The Paralympic Games or Paralympics, also known as the Games of the Paralympiad, is a periodic series of international multisport events involving athletes with a range of physical disabilities.
-There are Winter and Summer Paralympic Games, which since the 1988 Summer Olympics in Seoul, South Korea, are held almost immediately following the respective Olympic Games.
+The Paralympic Games or Paralympics is a periodic series of international multisport events involving athletes with a range of disabilities.
+There are Winter and Summer Paralympic Games, which since the 1988 Summer Olympics in Seoul, South Korea, have been held shortly after the corresponding Olympic Games.
 All Paralympic Games are governed by the International Paralympic Committee (IPC).

-The Paralympics has grown from a small gathering of British World War II veterans in 1948 to one of the largest international sporting events by the early 21st century.
-The Paralympics has grown from 400 athletes with a disability from 23 countries in Rome 1960, where they were proposed by doctor Antonio Maglio, to 4,520 athletes from 163 National Paralympic Committees at the 2020 Summer Paralympics.
+The Paralympics began as a small gathering of British World War II veterans in 1948.
+The 1960 Games in Rome drew 400 athletes with disabilities from 23 countries, as proposed by doctor Antonio Maglio.
+Currently it is one of the largest international sporting events: the 2020 Summer Paralympics featuring 4,520 athletes from 163 National Paralympic Committees.
 Paralympians strive for equal treatment with non-disabled Olympic athletes, but there is a large funding gap between Olympic and Paralympic athletes.

 The Paralympic Games are organized in parallel with and in a similar way to the Olympic Games.
-The IOC-recognized Special Olympics World Games include athletes with intellectual disabilities (although since 1992, intellectually disabled people also participate in the Paralympic Games), and the Deaflympics held since 1924 are exclusive for deaf athletes.
+The IOC-recognized Special Olympics World Games include athletes with intellectual disabilities (although since 1992, people with intellectual disabilities also participate in the Paralympic Games), and the Deaflympics held since 1924 are exclusive for deaf athletes.

-Given the wide variety of disabilities that Para athletes have, there are several categories in which the athletes compete.
-The allowable disabilities are broken down into ten eligible impairment types.
-These are impaired muscle power, impaired passive range of movement, limb deficiency, leg length difference, short stature, hypertonia, ataxia, athetosis, vision impairment and intellectual impairment.
-These categories are further broken down into various classifications.
+Given the wide variety of disabilities of Para athletes, there are several categories in which they compete.
+The allowable disabilities are divided into ten eligible impairment types: impaired muscle power, impaired passive range of movement, limb deficiency, leg length difference, short stature, hypertonia, ataxia, athetosis, vision impairment and intellectual impairment.
+These categories are further divided into various subcategories.

 Forerunners

-Disabled athletes at the Olympic Games
+Athletes with disabilities at the Olympic Games

 Athletes with disabilities did compete at the Olympic Games prior to the advent of the Paralympics.
 The first athlete to do so was German-American gymnast George Eyser in 1904, who had one artificial leg.
-Olivér Halassy, a Hungarian amputee water polo player who competed in three successive Olympic Games, beginning in 1928.
+Olivér Halassy, a Hungarian amputee water polo player, competed in three successive Olympic Games, beginning in 1928.
 Hungarian Károly Takács competed in shooting events in both the 1948 and 1952 Summer Olympics.
 He was a right-arm amputee and could shoot left-handed.
-Another disabled athlete who appeared in the Olympics prior to the Paralympic Games was Lis Hartel, a Danish equestrian athlete who had contracted polio in 1943 and won a silver medal in the dressage event in the 1952 Summer Olympics.
+Another athlete with a disability who appeared in the Olympics prior to the Paralympic Games was Lis Hartel, a Danish equestrian athlete who had contracted polio in 1943 and won a silver medal in the dressage event in the 1952 Summer Olympics.